modelfront/multilingual-nlp/README.md

 ## Extreme scenario: long-tail languages

 Alemannic (Schwyzertüütsch) and Rumantsch

+Similar to transliteration:
+ - monolingual data, but no parallel data
-Similar to transliteration - no standard orthography
+ - no standard orthography

 Bootstrapping from similar languages